-Short title and commencement
+Short title

-- 1.-(1) This Act may be cited as the Sale of Goods (United Nations Convention) Act 1995. - (2) This Act shall come into operation on such date as the Minister may, by notification in the Gazette, appoint.
+1. This Act may be cited as the Sale of Goods (United Nations Convention) Act.

 Interpretation

 2. In this Act, "Convention" means the United Nations Convention on Contracts for the International Sale of Goods adopted at Vienna, Austria, on 10th April 1980 and opened for signature and accession on 11th April 1980, the English text of which is set out in the Schedule.